Wolf announces closure of all Pa. schools; Cumberland County districts release instruction details

 "First and foremost, my top priority as governor — and that of our education leaders — must be to ensure the health and safety of our students and school communities," Wolf said.
 "As such, I am ordering that all schools in the commonwealth close for the next two weeks."

+The order affecting more than 1.7 million school children, in public and private K-12 schools, came as confirmed cases in the state leaped to 33 from 22, including the first patient under 18.

-Wolf specified that no district will be penalized if it fails to meet the 180-day or school hours requirement over this closure.
+Wolf said no district will be penalized if it fails to meet the 180-day or school hours requirement because of the closure.

+Following the order, teachers' unions, the Pennsylvania School Boards Association and other school organizations released a joint statement supporting the move.

-Though Wolf ordered the closure of the schools, not all of the schools are treating the closure in the same way.
+Though Wolf ordered the closure, not all schools are treating it the same way.
 Some will offer online instruction, while others will have no instruction during this time frame.

-Carlisle Area School District said it will be using an Act 80 day on Monday for curriculum planning, and starting on Tuesday, students will resume education via Flexible Instruction Days from home.
+Carlisle Area School District said it will use an Act 80 day on Monday for curriculum planning, and starting on Tuesday, students will resume education via flexible instruction days from home.

 "While we recognize that this situation is not at all how we expected to use FIDs, we are hopeful that they will provide some stability and structure while we are out of school," Carlisle Superintendent Christina Spielbauer said in an email to parents.